axiom-data-science/portal-docs/page_template.rst

 Your Header Two
 ***************

 This is some more text.
-Don't forget this is what a link looks like: `link text <htpp://www.thelinkitself.com>`_ (yes, you need the space before the first carat).
+Don't forget this is what an external link looks like: `link text <htpp://www.thelinkitself.com>`_ (yes, you need the space before the first carat).
+And this is what an internal link looks like: :ref:`metadata editor <metadata-editor>`.

 .. _your-header-three: